Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

-Inventory weighted average, or weighted average cost, is one of the four most common inventory valuation methods.
+Inventory weighted average, or weighted average cost method, is one of the three most common inventory valuation methods.
 It uses a weighted average to figure out the amount of money that goes into COGS and inventory.

 In this method, the average price of all products in stock is used to value the goods sold, regardless of purchase date.
 It’s an ideal method for mass-produced items, such as water bottles or nails.